joel-beck/readnext/README.md

 For 'unseen' papers this information is not availabels and all binary labels are set to 0.

 - `recommendations`: Individual dataframes that offer the top paper recommendations.
-Recommendations are calculated for both Hybrid-Recommender orders (Citation -> Language and Language -> Citation), and this includes both the intermediate candidate lists and the final hybrid recommendations.
+Recommendations are calculated for both Hybrid-Recommender orders (Citation -> Language and Language -> Citation) and both the intermediate candidate lists and the final hybrid recommendations.

 Let's first take a look at our new query paper: